The Branson School: Coeducation

 The division of the two schools by gender started to become obsolete by the 1980s, as the two schools shared faculty, trustees, and curriculum.
 In July 1985, The Katharine Branson School and the Mount Tamalpais School were merged as a coeducational private day school, The Branson School.
 Today the school is approximately evenly composed of boys and girls.

 Campus facilities

-Academic facilities

-The Tallant Science Center is home to most science classes at Branson.
-The center is 6,000 square feet, and contains science labs, prep spaces and storage rooms.

-New Oaks contains most of the mathematics and language classes at Branson.

-Study Hall is composed of English and History classrooms, and a computer lab.

-Athletic Facilities

-The Athletics Center at Branson contains two gyms and a workout facility.

-The Tom Ryan Field is a full-size turf field dedicated to Branson Soccer Coach Tom Ryan.

-The Gym at Branson has a new court and an old court

-Student facilities

-The Academic Quad is an open quadrangle surrounded by most of the classrooms at the school.

-The Jewett Theater is a theater used for plays and assembly.

-The Student Commons is an LEED Platinum-certified common area for students.

-The Rand Center is a center committed to providing a learning resource for students; the center is dedicated to Allen Rand.
+Facilities include the Student Commons, an LEED Platinum-certified common area for students, and the Rand Center, a learning resource for students; the center is dedicated to Allen Rand.